How-to-faang-UTCN/How-to-faang-Guide/Bloomberg_Guide.md

     > - “When do you expect me to take your position?”
     > - “Is everyone there as ugly as you?”
     > - “If I start crying mid-task, is that covered under wellness benefits?”
-    > - “What's your policy on stealing office supplies... but like, respectfully?”
-    > - “Can I work from bed?
-Like… your bed?”
-    > - “If I bribe you with snacks, can we just skip the next three interviews?”
-    > - “If I call my manager ‘Daddy’ once, is that like... a warning or immediate termination?”
     > - “Do you provide therapy or just trauma?”
     > - “If I accidentally deploy to prod, but it’s kinda impressive... do I still get fired?”